Available only to Credential Assembly Service (CAS) registrants

 - Grade symbols that have multiple meanings at the issuing school, and the issuing school’s registrar is unable to confirm whether course credit was attempted (such as NC=either No Credit Attempted or No Credit Awarded, etc.).
 The total number of credits usually assigned to the particular type of course will appear on the applicant’s academic summary but will not be included in the GPA calculation.

 - Official withdrawal grades that signify failure (such as WF=Withdraw/Fail, WU=Withdrew Unsatisfactory, WNP=Withdrew Not Passing) if the issuing school considers the grade nonpunitive.
+(This does not apply to WF, WU, and WNP grades only considered nonpunitive by the institution due to a successful repeat of the course or some type of grade-forgiveness policy.)
 The total number of credits assigned to these grades will appear on the applicant’s academic summary, but will not be included in the GPA calculation.

 - The original grade for a repeated course when the transcript does not show both the grade and the units for the original attempt.
 The total number of credits assigned to these grades will appear on the applicant’s academic summary, but will not be included in the GPA calculation.